wangchulab/CIMAGE2/tutorials/README.md

 ### Contents

+- isoTOP, SILAC and triplex-rdTOP for different scenario
-- cimage: params and tables for CIMAGE quantification
+- params and tables for CIMAGE quantification
+- tutorial for different search engines
-- databases: fasta file which has no reverse decoys
+- databases: fasta file which has no reversed decoys
-- ProLuCID, MSFragger, pFind: step-by-step workflow and relevant input files

 ### Notes

-- Change "/path/of" to fit your customized installation
+- Change "/path/of" within command line and params to fit your customized installation